vicramon/ember-tutorial/chapters/deploying-to-heroku.md

 The world should see our masterpiece.
 We can deploy our app to Heroku with very little hassle.

 First add the `rails_12factor` gem that Heroku likes you to have.
-Bundle and commit then:
+Bundle and commit.
+Then run these commands:

 ```shell
 heroku create <whatever-name-you-want>